-No. This product is not vegetarian as it lists 2 ingredients that derive from meat or fish and 8 ingredients that could could derive from meat or fish depending on the source.
+No. This product is not vegetarian as it lists 2 ingredients that derive from meat or fish and 8 ingredients could could derive from meat or fish depending on the source.
+We recommend contacting the manufacturer directly to confirm.

 Is Chef Robert Irvine's Protein Bar Baked Protein Bar Chocolate Peanut Butter Vegetarian?

-No. This product is not vegetarian as it lists 2 ingredients that derive from meat or fish and 8 ingredients that could could derive from meat or fish depending on the source.
+No. This product is not vegetarian as it lists 2 ingredients that derive from meat or fish and 8 ingredients could could derive from meat or fish depending on the source.
+We recommend contacting the manufacturer directly to confirm.

 Description